perkolatoriji/vagrant/README.md

 -Instructions:

   This Vagrant infra MUST be executed from where the Vagrantfile and it's associated folders exist, otherwise you will get various errors: (Net::SCP::Error), (Gem::Requirement::BadRequirementError).
   Update: added a Vagrant config files check, that will throw an "---ERROR:" message when it cannot find varios config files, and report them.

   The passwords are kept in .sec files, which are ignored by git (customized on .gitignore file) and therefore not kept in the repository.
   In order for this project to work, you will have to create this files with your secret details (user/pass, API keys, etc).
   Instructions on how to make this .sec files will be given in the files/secrets/README.md file.

   This files are:

   	files/secrets/ansible_user.sec		# contains ansible user, used by config_ansible.sh
 	files/secrets/ansible_pass.sec		# contains ansible user's password, used by config_ansible.sh
 	files/secrets/datadog_api.sec		# contains datadot API KEY, used by config_datadog.sh

+-Initial Authorizations:

+  Grafana:          Prometheus:

+  user: admin       prometheus
+  pass: admin       prometheus

 -Author:  Carlos Ijalba.
 Project Started in 2020.